 Prepare to enter

-The organisers reserve the right to retain entries for subsequent publication, both online and offline in ways that enhance the standing of entrants, supporting sponsors and the Care Home Awards themselves.
+The organisers reserve the right to retain entries for subsequent publication in Care Home Management and other media, both online and offline, in ways that enhance the standing of entrants, supporting sponsors and the Care Home Awards themselves.
 Descriptions of submissions from winners and runners-up will be published in connection with the Care Home Awards and may be used as examples of excellence at linked conferences or to promote the Awards in future years.

 Entrants may mark certain sensitive parts of their entry ‘not for publication’ (such as financial data, etc.), provided such restrictions are not used unreasonably.